senaykt/terraform-training-resources/README.md

 # Terraform Demo – Setup and Usage Guide

-This project demonstrates how to use Terraform to provision a basic AWS S3 bucket.
+This project demonstrates how to use Terraform.
 Follow the instructions below to prepare your environment and execute the Terraform scripts.

 ---